The MAK Pellet Grill Fans Facebook group is very active and helpful.

 Your owner’s manual has a detailed cleaning schedule or reference our blog post on how to properly clean your MAK Grill, and we also have a handy printout here:

-We do recommend keeping the grill covered to help avoid the pellets absorbing moisture from the air, as well as to protect the grill’s surface.
+We recommend keeping the grill covered to help avoid the pellets absorbing moisture from the air and protect the grill’s surface.

 We do not recommend that you do this.

-You will get the most even cooking if you thaw food before putting on the grill.
-If you’re in a pinch, it is possible to cook frozen meat, but plan on it taking a good bit longer than thawed food.
+You will get the most even cooking if you thaw food before putting it on the grill.
+If you’re in a pinch, it is possible to cook frozen meat, but plan on taking a bit longer than thawed food.